Balvald/ArtemisScannerTracker/README.md

 - "Autom. hide values after finished scan": Will automatically hide the full status, species, scan progress, system/body of last scan after a Scan is completely finished after scanning the third.
 The mentioned information will show up upon the next exobiology scan unless they are manually hidden with a option further up in the settings.
 - "Autom. hide unsold value when 0 Cr.": Will hide the unsold value together with the button to copy the value to clipboard when the unsold value reaches 0 Cr.
 - "Force hide/show autom. hidden": Will force to hide or show the full status, species, scan progress, system/body of last scan unless a display is manually hidden by an option further up in the settings.
-- "Shorten credit values": Will shorten the credit values displayed. e.g.
+- "Shorten credit values": Will shorten the credit values displayed. e.g. "134,534,909 Cr." will become "134.5 MCr." etc.
 - "Scan game journals for exobiology": Will update the plugins' soldbiodata.json and notsoldbiodata.json by crawling through all journals in the folder specified in the EDMC Configuration.
 - "Scan local journal folder for exobiology": Will update the plugins' soldbiodata.json and notsoldbiodata.json by crawling through all journals placed in the journals folder
     -  Make sure you're not missing a journal in between two other journal files as one of those missing _could_ mean that the sold exobiology scans are not getting tracked properly and please wait a good second or two when scanning through a lot of journal files.